Visoki Decani Monastery (Visoki Dečani)

 The interior of the church is very ornate and is adorned with 20 major cycles of frescoes – the largest gallery of Serbian medieval art.
 In total here are depicted more than 1000 compositions, several thousands of portraits.

-Country has impressive natural heritage – breathtaking mountain scenery hides numerous caves, gorges and canyons, waterfalls.
+Country has impressive natural heritage – breathtaking mountain scenery hides numerous caves, gorges and canyons, and waterfalls.